becardine/k8s/readme.md

 - NodePort: Exposes the service on each Node's IP at a static port
 - LoadBalancer: Exposes the service externally using a cloud provider's load balancer

+## ConfigMaps

+- ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable
+- ConfigMaps can be used to store fine-grained information like individual properties or coarse-grained information like config files or JSON blobs
+- Volumes can be used to mount ConfigMaps into the pod

 ## VS Code

 - Install the Kubernetes extension by Microsoft